Sufyaan-Kazi/SBoot-Cities-Service/README.md

 Spring Boot Actuator automatically exposes endpoints which allow you to consume useful information such as health, configprops, for more info check this out: https://spring.io/guides/gs/actuator-service/

 ###How is data loaded!
+With Spring, and Spring Boot there are several ways to get an applicaton to initialise and load data automatically into a database on startup.
+This application uses flyway, but can also use Hibernate.
+For mor einfor check out this page: https://docs.spring.io/spring-boot/docs/current/reference/html/howto-database-initialization.html

-....flyway or hibernate, choice is yours ...
+Specifically, this app .... (to be completed) ....flyway or hibernate, choice is yours ...

 ###Wait, I want a GUI!